Drug Abuse Facts and Fiction

 Fact: Drug use is dangerous whether it’s the first time or the one-hundredth time.
 Since there is no way to know what chemicals a drug may contain, dangerous effects and even overdose can occur at any time.
 Also, physical dependence can occur quickly in some individuals.

-Fiction: Marijuana is not addictive.
+Fiction: Marijuana dependence is not real.

 Fiction: Prescription drugs are safer to abuse than illegal drugs.

 Fact: When misused or taken without a prescription, prescription medications are just as dangerous as illicit drugs.
-Many people, especially the young, believe they can safely take the same painkillers, benzodiazepines, barbiturates or other medications that they see their parents take.
+Many people, especially the young, believe they can safely take the same painkillers, benzodiazepines, barbiturates, or other medications that they see their parents take.
 They are often looking to manage stress or improve performance.
 Not only can these medications be dangerous when taken outside a doctor’s care, but misusing them can lead to other types of drug use.
 For example, NIDA states that 80% of people who used heroin started by misusing prescription opioids.
-Children and young adults, especially, need to be educated about the dangers of abusing prescription drugs.
+Children and young adults, especially, need to be educated about the dangers of using prescription drugs.

 Fiction: Naloxone programs prolong addiction.

 Fact: According to the Centers for Disease Control and Prevention (CDC), nearly 50,000 Americans died from opioid overdose in 2019.
 The widespread availability of the drug Naloxone has proven vital in preventing overdose deaths.
-Naloxone rapidly reverses opioid overdose by binding with opioid receptors in the brain to stop the effects of the drug.
+Naloxone rapidly reverses an opioid overdose by binding with opioid receptors in the brain to stop the effects of the drug.
 Although some argue that the availability of Naloxone prevents people from seeking treatment, this is not the case.
 In fact, surviving an overdose is often a catalyst for people to seek treatment.

-Fiction: Alcohol abuse means drinking every day.
+Fiction: Alcohol use means drinking every day.

 Fiction: Alcohol is a stimulant drug.